-Name of European Site: Broadland SPA and Ramsar Distance to Norfolk Boreas 4.5km (onshore project area) Site Features / Criterion Adverse Effect on Integrity due to Norfolk Boreas Direct effe ects on ex-sit u habitats Indirect ef habitats fects on ex-s itu In-combination С 0 D С 0 D С 0 D SPA features Bewick's Swan (Cygnus columbianus bewickii) N (a) N (a) N (a) N (a) N (c) N (c) Whooper Swan (Cygnus cygnus) N (a) N (a) N (a) N (a) N (c) N (c) Pink-footed Goose (Anser brachyrhynchus) N (a) N (a) N (a) N (a) N (c) N (c) Wildfowl assemblage N (a) N (a) N (a) N (a) N (c) N (c) Ramsar features Tundra Swan ( Cygnus columbianus ) N (a) N (a) N (a) N (a) N (c) N (c) Pink-footed goose (Anser brachyrhynchus) N (a) N (a) N (a) N (a) N (c) N (c) Greylag goose (Anser anser) N (a) N (a) N (a) N (a) N (c) N (c)
+Name of European Site: Broadland SPA and Ramsar Distance to Norfolk Boreas 4.5km (onshore project area) Site Features / Criterion Adverse Ef fect on Integ grity due to I Norfolk Bore eas Direct effe cts on ex-sit u habitats Indirect eff fects on ex-s itu In-combina ation С 0 D С 0 D С 0 D SPA features Bewick's Swan (Cygnus columbianus bewickii) N (a) N (a) N (a) N (a) N (b) N (b)

+Name of European Site: Broadland SPA and Ramsar Distance to Norfolk Boreas 4.5km (onshore project are ea) Whooper Swan (Cygnus cygnus) N (a) N (a) N (a) N (a) N (b) N (b) Pink-footed Goose (Anser brachyrhynchus) N (a) N (a) N (a) N (a) N (b) N (b) Wildfowl assemblage N (a) N (a) N (a) N (a) N (b) N (b) Ramsar features Tundra Swan (Cygnus columbianus) N (a) N (a) N (a) N (a) N (b) N (b) Pink-footed goose (Anser brachyrhynchus) N (a) N (a) N (a) N (a) N (b) N (b) Greylag goose (Anser anser) N (a) N (a) N (a) N (a) N (b) N (b)

-a) The Applicant's position is that there are no likely significant effects which are anticipated to arise in relation to the qualifying features of the Broadland SPA / Ramsar site.
-This position is set out with Appendix 5.2 of the Information to Support HRA report (document reference 5.3), and this site is not assessed further within the Information to Support HRA report (document reference 5.3).
-Natural England's position is that LSE cannot be ruled out for swan and geese qualifying features of the site, due to the temporary loss of crop stubble which provide overwintering habitat for these species.
-Following consultation with Natural England during the Norfolk Vanguard examination process, an agreement has been reached to undertake further surveys post-consent to confirm the conclusions (derived from survey data collected to date) that the qualifying species are absent from the potentially affected ex situ habitats, and mitigation has been proposed should these surveys return evidence that these species are present.
-This approach, including full details of the mitigation proposed should these species be recorded during post-consent surveys, is secured within the Outline Landscape and Ecological Management Strategy (document reference 8.7).
+- a) The Applicant's position is that there are no likely significant effects which are anticipated to arise in relation to the qualifying features of the Broadland SPA / Ramsar site.
+This position is set out with Appendix 5.2 of the Information to support HRA report (document reference 5.3), and this site is not assessed further within the Information to Support HRA report (document reference 5.3).
+Natural England's position is that LSE cannot be ruled out for swan and geese qualifying features of the site, due to the temporary loss of crop stubble which provides overwintering habitat for these species.
+Following consultation with Natural England during the Norfolk Vanguard examination process, an agreement has been reached to undertake mitigation to ensure that, if these species should be using arable land within the onshore project area, then effects upon these features is reduced as far as possible.
+This mitigation includes only working on one section of the onshore project located within the Broadland SPA study area at any one time, and providing an alternative food source (e.g. chopped sugar beet residue (tops)) in the section which is not subject to works.
+This approach is secured within the Outline Landscape and Ecological Management Strategy (document reference 8.7), which provides full details of this agreed mitigation. - b) The in-combination assessment for the onshore elements of the assessment for potential for adverse effect upon site integrity has adopted the following principle: in order for Norfolk Boreas to be considered to have the potential to contribute to in-combination effects, there must be sufficient cause to consider that a relevant habitat or species is sensitive to effects due to the project alone.

-Name of European Site: Broadland SPA and Ramsar Distance to Norfolk Boreas 4.5km (onshore project area)

-b) The in-combination assessment for the onshore elements of the assessment for potential for adverse effect upon site integrity has adopted the following principle: in order for Norfolk Boreas to be considered to have the potential to contribute to in-combination effects, there must be sufficient cause to consider that a relevant habitat or species is sensitive to effects due to the project alone.
 If a potential for adverse effect upon site integrity is not determined with respect to a site due to Norfolk Boreas alone, there is no real prospect of an in-combination effect occurring with another plan or project (see section 9.3.1.4 of the Information to support HRA report).
-Therefore, under Scenarios 1 and 2 as there is no effect from Norfolk Boreas alone, there is no potential for incombination effects.
+Therefore, under Scenarios 1 and 2 as there is no effect from Norfolk Boreas alone, there is no potential for in-combination effects.